34 Customer Service CV Examples for 2026

 Why this CV works

-- While including a resume objective is optional, we recommend one if you’ve had a career change, are just starting out, or simply need to effectively fill a little space on your CV.
-If you decide to add it, ensure it’s unique and personalised for every application you submit.
+• Though including a resume objective is optional, we recommend one if you’ve had a career change, are entry-level, or simply need to effectively fill a little space on your resume.
+If you choose to add it, make sure it’s unique and personalized for every application you submit.
 That’s right.
 Every single one.

 View more customer service manager resumes>